 Create a session

 Note: The Multiplayer Services SDK uses sessions to manage groups of players.
-Sessions relies internally on different combinations of Unity Gaming Services such Relay, Lobby, Matchmaker and Multiplay Hosting, and thus contributes to the billing of those services.
+Sessions relies internally on different combinations of Unity Gaming Services such as Relay, Distributed Authority Lobby, Matchmaker and Multiplay Hosting, and thus contributes to the billing of those services.

 To start a multiplayer game, the host must create a session that other players join to participate in the game.
 This page outlines what you must include in your script to create a session.
 Consider the following factors when you create a session: